Luke 20: Verse 20

 So they watched Him, and sent spies who pretended to be righteous, that they might seize on His words, in order to deliver Him to the power and the authority of the governor.

 These tactics are slightly different from the way they are presented by Matthew and Mark: they sent some Pharisees and some Herodians to trap him ....
 Luke is "on the one hand, less definite as to the parties to the conspiracy than the other Gospels, and on the other hand more explicit as to its aim".
 In this verse, Luke anticipates the events of Jesus' trial, when having questioned him before the Sanhedrin, they "arose and led Him to Pilate".

 The Sadducees' question: What about the resurrection? (verses 27–40)

 Then some of the Sadducees, who deny that there is a resurrection, came to Him and asked ...

 Using the example of a woman who has successively married seven brothers in accordance with the Mosaic rule of levirate marriage prescribed by Deuteronomy 25:5, the Sadducees put "something of a trick question" to Jesus, exploring "the sense in which life after death can be meaningful".
 Farrar notes that verses 27–39 relate the discomfiture of the Sadducees.

+Verse 30 is the shortest verse in the New Testament in the original Greek: